You must be impressed with the ‘Idea’ AD and this time it is back with the ‘Walk when you talk’ idea.

 I don’t want to be a clever supervisor, but I would like to be a fair and clear ‘Team-Defender’.

 Now, please don’t think of this as a highly intellectual statement, I belong to the same class of individuals classified as tester, test lead, or test manager.

 I know the importance and have the knowledge of test operation, test management as well as the painstaking, backbreaking, mind-numbing effort that goes into making those pretty-looking presentations in PPT and updating the spreadsheets every minute.

 However, it is like one of those moments when some severity 1 and priority 1 defects fall in place from production and create panic at all levels of management and you have to celebrate it by announcing it to the management that ‘We have verified the defect on-time’

 The inner mind of my boss would have said “Hooo…the team has saved my butt, lucky by chance” and hence, here I’m a step closer to the blessed state of knowingly doing what I’m supposed to do with my team members – ‘walk when you talk’

 Well said by the great Sir Ji, chief architect of India (CAI):

 “An ounce of practice is worth more than tons of preaching“

 You must be thinking, who the heck is great Sir Ji, CAI?
 Yes, you’re right!

-Kajal Das is a tester, working for LHS Ericsson, Germany as senior test expert and having practical telecoms CRM domain testing knowledge.
-He act as a point of contact between various telecoms service provider customers in determining all aspect of CRM testing being done in a practical and useful way.
+About the Author: This is a guest article by “Kajal Das” – a tester working for LHS Ericsson in Germany as a senior test expert and having practical telecoms CRM domain testing knowledge.
+He acts as a point of contact between various telecoms service provider customers in determining all aspects of CRM testing being done in a practical and useful way.